-As General Manager, Jessica oversees the daily operations of Home Instead Senior Care ensuring that our high standards are met with exceptional CAREGivers and customer service.
+As Chief Operating Officer, Jessica oversees the daily operations of Home Instead Senior Care ensuring that our high standards are met with exceptional CAREGivers and customer service.
 "I am especially touched by CAREGivers who come to Home Instead because of a personal caregiving experience.
 One such person is Jennifer who has been with us for a year.
 Jennifer moved her own mother in with her and cared for her during the last 5 years of her life without any outside help.
 Jennifer's Mom had Parkinson's and related dementia.
 For Jennifer to turn around and come to Home Instead to make a difference in other people's lives is tremendous.
 She really knows how to anticipate a client's needs and to assist them in remaining independent.
 She knows dementia firsthand and has a heightened compassion because of her journey.
 She is a calming presence for her clients and their families.
 To Jennifer, it really is personal."